OCS staying with in-person class plan

 “We aren’t equipped to handle every single situation, but we’re going to work with individual circumstances the best way we can,” he added.
 “This is not going to be a normal year, but we have resourceful, creative teachers who will be challenged in ways that education has never been challenged.
 We want to make sure they have the resources and time to cope with the things they will face this school year.”

-David Kessler, superintendent of the Catholic Schools Office for the diocese, said the school system has created strict protocols per Centers for Disease Control and Prevent and Kentucky Department of Public Health, as well as Kentucky Department of Education guidelines.
+David Kessler, superintendent of the Catholic Schools Office for the Diocese of Owensboro, said the school system has created strict protocols per Centers for Disease Control and Prevent and Kentucky Department of Public Health, as well as Kentucky Department of Education guidelines.
 These protocols are believed to make for a “low risk” spread of the coronavirus, he said.

 He went on to say that the “significantly fewer number of students” within the OCS system “makes this situation much more manageable for us” when it comes to physical distancing.